 If the tenant then fails to move out, landlord can get the Sheriff to serve the Writ and instruct the tenant to be out within 24 hours.
 If the tenant is still not out, the Sheriff can come back to physically remove the tenant.

-From start to finish, the eviction process typically takes 2-4 weeks.
+From start to finish, the eviction process typically takes 2-4 weeks in Minnesota.

 How do I recover unpaid rent after tenants are evicted?

 Evictions are summary proceedings with the purpose of determining a present right of possession.
-They are not the proceeding to collect unpaid rent.
-The eviction order will likely set forth the lease defaults and unpaid rent.
+An eviction is not the proceeding for the landlord to collect unpaid rent.
+The eviction order will likely set forth the lease defaults and amount of unpaid rent, but the landlord does not collect on this judgment alone.

-The landlord can the eviction order in conciliation court to get a judgment.
-However, the landlord must then docket the judgment.
-If the tenant had no money for rent, there may not be money to collect upon.
+The landlord can use the eviction order in conciliation court to get a judgment.
+The landlord must then docket the judgment.
+If the tenant had no money for rent, there may not be money on which the landlord can collect if he or she gets a judgment.

 While many evictions result in the tenant paying back rent to stay in the property, there is no guarantee that the landlord will be able to recover back rent after an eviction.